 We’ve revised our Data Availability statement to note that data and replication files are available upon reasonable request from the authors.
-We’ve also mentioned that the data files have been extracted from the Web of Science, a proprietary database with a subscription-based access.
+We’ve also mentioned that the data files have been extracted from the Web of Science, a proprietary database with subscription-based access.

 The revised Data Availability statement reads as follows (p.
 34):